kriszyp/node-promise/README.md

 * execute() - Executes a function that takes a callback and returns a promise (thank you Benjamin Thomas for providing this)

-And:

-* fs-promise module for promise-based access to file system

 Much of this is adapted from Tyler Close's ref_send and Kris Kowal's work on promises.

-Some quick examples from test-promise.js:
+Some quick examples from test-promise.js (again, it is recommended that you use http://github.com/kriszyp/promised-io for file and other I/O interaction):
     sys = require("sys");
     var fs = require('./fs-promise');